 Researchers found that many dealers “mention drugs directly in their account names to advertise their services.”
 With such bold use of Instagram to sell their drugs, many online drug dealers are using the app without fear of consequences.

-These apps provide an ideal platform for drug dealers to engage potential buyers.
-And buyers who respond to these ads often receive life-threatening drugs.
+These apps provide an ideal platform for drug dealers to entice and engage potential buyers.
+Increasingly, buyers who respond to these ads are receiving life-threatening drugs.

 Social Media Drug Dealers Leave a Trail of Destruction